Injury Attorneys | Restoring LivesTM

-There’s a lot that can go wrong on the road, and when any one thing goes wrong, even a safe driver could get into a car accident that wasn’t their fault.
+There’s a lot that can go wrong on the road, and when anything goes wrong, even a safe driver could get into a car accident.
 When it comes to car accidents, the other driver is often to blame.
 They might have been impaired, distracted, or just not watching carefully enough.
 Sometimes, the weather can be to blame for unsafe driving conditions, no matter how careful you are.
 In some cases, though, your own car could be to blame for your accident.

 Mechanical failures cause about 13% of all accidents on the road.
 When accidents happen, it’s not always the fault of the owner or operator of the car—especially if they’ve been maintaining the vehicle properly.
 An investigation into the accident’s cause is necessary, but there are cases where a manufacturer, repair shop, or dealership could be liable.

-Your brakes should be regularly maintained, and the owner is responsible for making sure brake pads and other parts get repaired or replaced when needed.
+Your brakes should be regularly maintained, and you are responsible for making sure brake pads and other parts get repaired or replaced when needed.
 However, there are cases when brake pads can fail without necessarily being worn from daily use.
-Brake pads could crack, or the asbestos could come unglued from the metal that holds the brake pad in place.
-In these cases, a product liability attorney would probably tell you that the manufacturer or auto repair shop could be liable.
+Brake pads could crack or the asbestos could come unglued from the metal that holds the brake pad in place.
+In these cases, the manufacturer or auto repair shop could be liable.